publicissapient-france/xebia-spring-security-extras/README.md

 </project>
 ````

-  The artifact is deployed on [https://oss.sonatype.org/content/repositories/public/fr/xebia/springframework/xebia-spring-security-extras/1.1.6/ Sonatype OSS repo] and should soon be synced on http://repo1.maven.org/ (as of 2011/11/13).
  * Download the jar [xebia-spring-security-extras-1.1.6.jar](http://repo1.maven.org/maven2/fr/xebia/springframework/xebia-spring-security-extras/1.1.6/xebia-spring-security-extras-1.1.6.jar) ([sources](http://repo1.maven.org/maven2/fr/xebia/springframework/xebia-spring-security-extras/1.1.6/xebia-spring-security-extras-1.1.6-sources.jar)),

  * Get the source from svn, modify it if needed and add it to your project.
 The source is available under the Open Source licence [Apache Software Licence 2](http://www.apache.org/licenses/LICENSE-2.0) at https://github.com/xebia-france/xebia-spring-security-extras/ .

 Developers